MikeWoodward/UT330B/Documentation/documentation.rst

 If you don’t already have them, you can install them with the pip install command.

-You may also have to install a device driver.
-If this is the case, please let me know and I’ll add details.
+You will need to install the SiLab driver for your OS.
+It's the USB to UART driver.
+You can download the driver from here: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

 Connect and read the device name
 --------------------------------